Oborniki Śląskie: 19th and 20th centuries

 Karl Eduard von Holtei lived in Obernigk for a few years and married Luise Rogée there in 1821.
 He described the town in his poems.
 Because of its good climate in the Katzengebirge (Trzebnickie Hills), Obernigk began to develop from a provincial village into the spa Bad Obernigk under the guidance of the landowner Carl Wolfgang Schaubert in 1835.

 In 1856 the town was located along the railway line between Breslau (Wrocław) and Posen (Poznań).
 When cholera broke out in Breslau in 1866, many inhabitants fled to Obernigk.
 The town became part of the Prussian-led German Empire in 1871.

 Until the end of World War II, Bad Obernigk was part of Landkreis Trebnitz in the Province of Lower Silesia, Germany.
 Because of its spas and sanatoriums, it was popular with the citizens of Breslau and other cities in Lower Silesia.

 Near the end of World War II, in January 1945, the Germans evacuated most of the settlement's population, and most of the remaining residents were recruited into the Volkssturm.
 The settlement was captured by the Soviets in late January 1945.
 According to local Poles, only three buildings were destroyed in battle, and more were destroyed and burned down by the Soviet troops later on.
-The settlement was transferred from Germany to Poland in 1945 and had its remaining German-speaking population expelled; it received town privileges in the same year.
+The settlement was transferred from Germany to Poland in 1945 and had its remaining German-speaking population expelled in accordance with the Potsdam Agreement; it received town privileges in the same year.